 So, what is the actual difference between full-spectrum and broad-spectrum CBD?
 By definition, it’s the allowable percentage of THC content.

 Full-spectrum blends may have up to 0.3% THC by dry weight.
 Broad-spectrum CBD blends are held to a more stringent standard, with no more than 0.01% permissible in final products.

 “No” THC - less than 0.01%

 Bluebird Botanicals has historically specialized in full-spectrum hemp extracts.
-In each of our CBD oil products, our hemp extracts are emulsified, or blended, with natural carrier oils such as organic virgin hemp seed oil, organic extra virgin olive oil, and organic fractionated coconut (MCT) oil.
+In each of our CBD oil products, our hemp extracts are emulsified, or blended, with natural carrier oils such as organic fractionated coconut (MCT) oil.

 Have questions about which CBD product is right for you?
-Give our Customer Care Team a call at 720-726-5132 or send an email to email@example.com.
+Send our Customer Care Team an email to firstname.lastname@example.org.
 We’re always here to help!